carlosmig/EEG-Dementias/README.md

 **"Diversity-sensitive brain clocks linked to biophysical mechanisms in aging and dementia."**

+**"A multi-frequency whole-brain neural mass model with homeostatic feedback inhibition.""**

 We utilize a modified version of the Jansen & Rit model [1], incorporating inhibitory synaptic plasticity [2] and contributions from alpha and gamma neural masses [3].

 ## References